Dish TV: Merger with Videocon d2h

 The amalgamation was officially completed on 22 March 2018.
 The merger made the new combined entity the largest DTH provider in India with 17.7 million active subscribers.
 Dish TV and Videocon d2h reported separate revenue numbers in FY2017.
 The combined total revenue of the two firms was ₹8077 crore.
 The company retained the name of DishTV India Limited after the merger.

 Fall of promoters' shareholding

 In May 2021, it was disclosed that promoters' shareholding in Dish TV has fallen to just 5.67%.
 It was also told that Yes Bank has become largest shareholder of the company.

-Zing Digital
+Subsidiary

 Zing Digital is a subsidiary of Dish TV India launched in January 2015 to provide access to South India's regional channel.
 The service currently operates in Kerala, West Bengal and Odisha.